deeprest/sagaGitlabMirror/Design.md

 pP

-Action games are not about telling a story, they have implied goals (do not die/fail):
-Pong, Asteroids, Tetris, Pac-man, Mario, Street Fighter, Raiden, Doom ... and adding a story does not make the game better.

-STORY-based games are mostly just puzzles:
-Monkey Island, Grim Fandango, (any adventure game)
-... and puzzles are used as breaks in the story, etc

-Blizzard games tend to have involved stories, but do they matter at all to you?

-# DESIGN
+# DESIGN pillars (from gdu.io)
 1. Mantra:  "Mega Man X movement with Metroid exploration in a generated city"
-1. Design pillars, describing feel (three phrases):  Boons!
-Gnarly!
-Stupid!
+1. Design pillars, describing feel (three phrases):  Hectic Action.
+Upgrade Progress.
+Irreverent Distractions.
 2. Summary.
 Destroy bad robots and use their parts to improve yourself to save the city!
 3. Features: aiming, modify oneself with exchangeable parts, generated city
 4. Target platform: MacOS, Linux, etc
-5. Target Audience: anyone who likes walljumping and games where you shoot things.
+5. Target Audience: Me, and Alex.
+Anyone who likes robot ninja games and shooting things.
 6. Game Details..........
 7. Interface, Controls: m+k, gamepads
-8. Artstyle: cyberpunk pixelart
+8. Artstyle: cyberpunk pixelart hq3x.
+Composite sprites with lighting, normal+emissive maps.
-9. Sound / Music: Stone McKnuckle!
+9. Sound / Music: rock soundtrack + instrument foley
 10. Development plan.....

 (jeans badger/bunny) a little robot that gets excited and follows you around A couple of idle idiots speculating on why the robots are now evil.
+A miniboss inspired by the *relentless* posturing that evil enemies do, which buys the good guys enough time to defeat them.
+A big guy that never stops taunting and cannot be damaged, but has a single weakness that is revealed at some point.
+Since this game has no death, maybe he's only vulnerable to the spiderbot form.

+## GDC Hitchhiker's Guide to Rapid prototypes
+Minimum Viable product.
+### SMART goals
+1. Specific: precise description of what is to be accomplished.
+2. Measurable: progress is visible and tracked.
+3. Attainable: what actions are needed to make it happen.
+4. Relevant: meaningful and realistic.
+5. Time-Bound: estimated time for completion.
+### Strategy
+Carefully designed plan of action.
+Accounts for:
+* Deliverables
+* Features
+* Functions
+* Tasks
+* Deadlines
+* Costs
+**Effectively Scoped**
+### Scope
+Recognize Barriers.
+Bad scope can come from your Ego.
+Humility can help feel out your internal barriers:
+* Attitude
+* Emotions
+* Understanding
+* Creativity
+* Skill
+Humility will spot external barriers:
+* Time
+* Resources
+* Location
+* Opportunity
+* Competition
+"Start where you are.
+Use what you have.
+Do what you can." - Arthur Ashe
+### Vision
+Two parts: Game Concept and Design.
+Focus more on the design iteration.
+Core Mechanic.
+Secondary Mechanics. progression.
+Narrative.

+# project Goals
-### accessibly
+## accessibly
 - Must run smoothly on lower-spec machines [define min spec]
 - Single player.
 No internet connection required to play.
 - Control Rebinding
-### is not commercialized
+## is not commercialized
 - no ads.
 You pay with your soul. (fake ads?)
 - no microtransactions.
 - no in-game currency to compulsively accumulate. (or make it useless)
-### does not use addiction mechanics
+## does not use addiction mechanics
 - no achievements to leave you feeling underachieved.
 - no trophies. your ego is big enough already.
-### not too complex. you have a life.
+## not too complex. you have a life.
 - no tedious narrative to ignore (dialogue and presentation, but no narrative)
 - no complicated technology/skill tree

-## Design Advice
+## Design Advice (from unknown youtube video)
 Must: Onboard player with forced-learning mechanics.
 Must: Polish lots.
 Avoid: Starting Too BIG.